 Although symptoms sometimes begin suddenly and dramatically, they usually begin gradually and may go unrecognized for a long time.
 Symptoms depend on which pituitary hormones are deficient.
 In some cases, the pituitary gland's production of a single hormone decreases.
 More typically, the levels of several hormones decrease at the same time (panhypopituitarism).
 Production of growth hormone, luteinizing hormone, and follicle-stimulating hormone often decreases before that of thyroid-stimulating hormone and adrenocorticotropic hormone.

-In children, a lack of growth hormone typically leads to poor overall growth and short height.
+In children, a lack of growth hormone typically leads to poor overall growth and short height Growth Hormone Deficiency in Children .
 In adults, growth hormone deficiency does not affect height, because the bones have finished growing.
-Adults usually have no symptoms other than sometimes reduced energy.
+Adults may have symptoms that are not specific to growth hormone deficiency such as low energy, poor quality of life, body composition changes such as more fat and less muscle, and changes in their cholesterol levels.

-Adrenocorticotropic hormone (ACTH) deficiency leads to an underactive adrenal gland (see Addison Disease), which results in fatigue, low blood pressure, low levels of sugar (glucose) in the blood, and low tolerance for stress.
+Adrenocorticotropic hormone (ACTH) deficiency leads to an underactive adrenal gland (Addison disease Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
+Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more ), which results in fatigue, low blood pressure, low levels of sugar (glucose) in the blood, and low tolerance for stress.
 This is the most serious pituitary hormone deficiency.
 If the body is unable to make any ACTH, the person may die.

 An evaluation usually begins by measuring blood levels of the hormones that the pituitary gland produces (typically, thyroid-stimulating hormone, prolactin, luteinizing hormone, and follicle-stimulating hormone) and at the same time measuring levels of the hormone produced by the target organs (typically, thyroid hormone, testosterone in men, and estrogen in women).

-Growth hormone production by the pituitary is difficult to evaluate because no test accurately measures it.
-The body produces growth hormone in several bursts each day, and the hormone is quickly used.
+Growth hormone production by the pituitary is difficult to evaluate because no single blood level accurately reflects it.
+The body usually produces growth hormone in several bursts a night, and the hormone is quickly used.
 Thus, the blood level at any given moment does not indicate whether production is normal over the course of a day.
 Instead, doctors measure the levels of insulin-like growth factor 1 (IGF-1) in the blood.
 Production of IGF-1 is controlled by growth hormone, and the level of IGF-1 tends to change slowly in proportion to the overall amount of growth hormone produced by the pituitary.
 In infants and young children, doctors may instead measure levels of a similar substance, IGF-binding protein type 3.
+Measurement of IGF-1 is not sufficient to make the diagnosis of growth hormone deficiency in adults, because people with normal levels may still have growth hormone deficiency.
+In many cases, a stimulation test to try to make the pituitary secrete growth hormone is used.

 Production of ACTH is usually assessed by measuring the levels of its target hormone (cortisol) in response to stimuli, such as an injection of synthetic ACTH (ACTH stimulation test) or a low level of sugar in the blood after an insulin injection (insulin tolerance test).
 If the level of cortisol does not change and the level of ACTH in the blood is normal or low, a deficiency of ACTH production is confirmed.